EldonGabriel/eldongabriel.github.io/test.md

 </h2>

 <p>
-This portfolio demonstrates hands-on systems administration, infrastructure security, and operational troubleshooting across Windows and Linux environments.
-Projects focus on server hardening, monitoring deployment, backup and recovery operations, network security, and technical problem resolution using structured validation and root cause analysis methods.
+This portfolio demonstrates hands-on systems administration, infrastructure security, and operational troubleshooting in Windows and Linux environments.
+Projects focus on server hardening, monitoring deployment, backup and recovery operations, network security, and technical problem resolution using structured validation and root-cause analysis methods.
 </p>

 <p>
-Each project follows a proof-of-work approach where infrastructure concepts are tested through practical implementation, troubleshooting, documentation, and security validation aligned with industry frameworks and operational best practices.
+Each project follows a proof-of-work approach, where infrastructure concepts are tested through practical implementation, troubleshooting, documentation, and security validation, aligned with industry frameworks and operational best practices.
 </p>

 <p>Focused on operational reliability, infrastructure security, monitoring visibility, and structured troubleshooting across enterprise-style lab environments.</p>